Increase Your E-commerce Store User Engagement with Data-Driven Micro-ContentApril 29, 2021

 Using a Data-driven marketing strategy for eCommerce

-Using a data-driven approach allows you to collect massive amounts of information about customers, and based on this information, draw up a marketing strategy.
+Using a data-driven approach allows you to collect massive amounts of information about customers, and based on this information, draw up an e-commerce marketing strategy.
 The numbers will fortify your approach and limit mistakes, you will be able to timely track the results of your actions, make the necessary changes, and predict further customer behavior.
 It will take your marketing strategy to a whole new level.
 Here’s what you can do with data-driven marketing:

 - Reactivate idle customers.
 Engage customers who have previously placed orders on your site but no longer do.
 Thanks to data-driven marketing, you can identify why this happened.